mattermost/docs/doc/charts/gitlab/gitaly/README.md

 ## GitLab Shell

-Gitaly contains a copy of GitLab Shell.
-And there are some shell specific configuration that can be set.
+Gitaly container has a copy of GitLab Shell, which has some configuration that can be set.

 #### shell.authToken